Preserves data in server-side persistent storage

 The data you wish to preserve, placed in a table

-This method provides a mechanism for caching data through software (agent and device) and hardware (server and imp) restarts.
-A common use of this technique is to preserve a device’s settings across hardware reboots.
+This method provides a mechanism for caching data across software (agent) and hardware (server) restarts.
+A common use of this technique is to preserve an application’s settings across such situations.